Social Issues in India

 - Increases gap between upper and lower caste people.

+People are victimized by caste.
+There is discrimination which divides the society, and anti-social elements take advantage of this.
 Caste system is also a danger towards the National integration of the country.
-Caste system is a major cause for many inhuman and immoral social practices such as untouchability, child marriage, sati system, prostitution, etc.
+Caste system is a major cause for many inhuman and immoral social practices such as untouchability, child marriage, sati system (sati pratha), etc.

 - Education will help the people to become aware of the disadvantages of Caste system.